-Serbia mining: How to drain lakes in “Kolubara”coal pit mines and restart coal production16.
-June 2014. / News Serbia Energy
+Serbia mining: How to drain lakes in “Kolubara”coal pit mines and restart coal production, News Serbia Energy

 “Energoprojekt” analyzes what is the most effective way to pump water from two lakes that have been formed at the Kolubara mines after a catastrophic flood.